PeterVL02/hungakid/README.md

     ```

 ## Usage
-Place your CSV files in the `data` directory by default or configure a custom data directory with the `config` command.
+Place your data files in the `.data/` directory by default or configure a custom data directory with the `config` command.

 ### Starting the Shell